lisa1501/lisa1501/README.md

 ## I'm a full stack developer!
 - ✍ You can find my projects here [portfolio]
-- 🔭 I’m currently working on my project.
+- 🔭 I’m currently working on my [project].
 - 🌱 I’m currently learning [COMPLETE INTRO TO REALTIME]
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything